arc-Smith/Anki-Mystery-Count/README.md

 # Anki-Mystery-Count

 This add-on is designed to improve review sessions by removing the psychological pressure of the card counter.
-It replaces the remaining card count with a question mark (`?`), encouraging users to prioritize active recall and engagement with the material over the anticipation of finishing the deck.
+It replaces the remaining card count with a question mark (`?`), encouraging users to prioritize active recall and engagement with the material over the anticipation of finishing the deck..

 ---